-You know how the saying goes: new year, new you.
-January is a month rife with the desire for change, freshness, and renewal, and when it comes to your home, the need for a reset button can feel especially urgent.
-The effort of pushing out the old and pulling in the new is equal parts emotional and physical, which is precisely why giving your space good vibes involves healing on multiple levels—and why there’s no better person to help you refresh the energy of your home than an energy healer.
+You know how the saying goes: New year, new you.
+When it comes to your home, the need for a reset can feel especially urgent.
+However, the effort of pushing out the old and pulling in the new is equal parts emotional and physical, which is precisely why giving your space good vibes is a multistep process—and why there’s no better person to help you refresh the energy of your home than an energy healer.

-With a neutral-filled home, speckled with houseplants, brass accents, and Southwestern decor, Bridget Ambrose has created her own sanctuary, and as an interior stylist (as well as a tarot reader and energy medicine healer), she helps others to do the same.
-Feel like you’re in need of an energy shift?
-Follow the Missoula-based healer’s tips to revitalize your home below.
+Bridget Ambrose hasn’t just created her own sanctuary, speckled with houseplants, brass accents, and Southwestern decor—as an interior stylist (as well as a tarot reader and energy medicine healer), she helps others to do the same.
+Follow the Missoula, Montana–based pro’s tips, below, to revitalize your home.

 Clear the Air